 - It will destroy your portability.
 By law, Homestead and Agricultural Classified lands cannot be on the same portion of the property.
 Portability is the transfer of savings when you homestead your property (and by the way, portability must be applied for.
 If you don’t use it, you’ll lose it).
 If your market value is $100,000 and your assessed value is $60,000, then the difference ($40,000) is portable (or a portion of it) when you sell your house and buy another one in the state of Florida only.
 So, let’s say you upgraded and bought another house for $200,000.
 Your assessed value will be $160,000 ($200,000 purchase price – $40,000 in portability = $160,000 assessed value).
 It only makes sense if you limit your Homestead land or negate the Homestead completely, your portability will be minimized or negated as well.
 Over time, the Agricultural Classification annual savings will outweigh the one-time portability in homestead savings, but it will not outweigh the tax savings after the new home is purchased (think of the yearly taxes after you buy the new home).
 It will take some soul searching and foresight, but just be sure that if you want the Agricultural Classification, you will keep it for a long time if this applies to you.

 - A Homestead may protect you if you are being sued.
 This is where I would check with a real estate attorney.
 If you lift the Homestead and apply an Ag Classification, some of your property may no longer be protected against seizure from a lawsuit.
 Example: a property owner with nine acres of a cattle ranch a and one-acre homestead in a somewhat developed area is subject to a lawsuit because of an accident involving a cattle rancher on his property.
 The cattle rancher hired a good lawyer and the lawyer can prove that the property has surplus land, being able to divide it without being a threat to the one acre of Homestead land.
 It is very possible the land owner may lose some or all of the nine acres of non-homestead land in that lawsuit.
+As a side note, to reduce your liability it is advisable to have the proper signage as mandated by the statues.
+FL Statute 588.10 deals with posted notice requirements.
+As stated in the statutes a sign with the word “posted,” and in addition thereto there shall appear the name of the owner, lessee, or occupant of said land.
+Said posted notices shall be placed along, on, or close within the boundaries of any legally enclosed or posted land in a manner and in such position as to be clearly noticeable from the outside of the enclosure, and said notices shall be placed not farther than 500 feet apart along, and at each corner, of the boundaries of the land, and also at each gateway or opening of the fence enclosing the same.

 - Heaven forbid should you ever stop practicing agriculture on the property.
 Should you ever decide to do this, your assessed value may rocket to market value, which can drastically increase your taxes.
 It may be better for some to just homestead the entire property if you plan on retiring in a couple of years!
 Also, by the Florida Statutes, the county appraiser is required to, at a minimum, inspect your property once every five years (FL Statute 193.023 (2)).
 I hope you pass the review!
 NOTE***Pay attention to this if you are a homeowner.
 In a rising or stable market, the strategy becomes: the more Agricultural Classified land you can acquire and the longer you can hold the classification, the better, but when the market plummets, you may want to drop the Agricultural Classification (assuming you have no illegal structures, you do not need the Greenbelt Law protection, and you are not violating zoning or HOA code with farming activities).
 At this point, it may be beneficial to apply for a Homestead Exemption to cap the assessed rate.
 This way, when the market increases again, the assessed value stays low and so will his taxes, the property is protected by the Homestead Exemption.